Automatic-Entrepreneur/Automatic-Entrepreneur/CompaniesHouse/README.md

 ### CompanyInformation
   - This is a class which wraps API calls and extraction from accounts.
-  - This is not completed
-  - The current implementation works for IXBRL only

 ### CompanySearch
   - This class searches for companies